ioccc-src/winner/2000/tomx/README.md

 very interesting things like generating C code on execution by adding additional code in  make/sh (open up a loop????).
-This opens the possibilities of generating & compiling some [obfuscated?]
+This opens the possibilities of generating & compiling some (obfuscated?)
 C code.
 (Maybe should try this if this program fails at IOCCC 2000)

-3. Changing the `%:%.c` dependency to a `$(PROG):$(PROG).c` form can compile this program with some other `make`s (I got it to work in Windows using nmake and Gnuwin32's sh ;-)
+3. Changing the `%:%.c` dependency to a `$(PROG):$(PROG).c` form can compile this program with some other `make`s (I got it to work in Windows using nmake and Gnuwin32's sh ;-) )

 4. Interesting things to do: try `./tomx.c clean`.
 This will do the same as `make clean` :-)).
 Also: `./tomx.c all`

-5. Be careful about the Tabs in the source code.
-Removing them or converting Tabs to spaces can be disastrous.
+5. Be careful about the tabs in the source code.
+Removing them or converting tabs to spaces can be disastrous.

 ## Copyright and CC BY-SA 4.0 License: